WebAssembly/threads/document/core/exec/relaxed.rst

 .. note::
    A relaxed memory model is necessary to describe the behaviour of programs exhibiting *shared memory concurrency*.
    WebAssembly's relaxed memory model is heavily based on those of C/C++11 and JavaScript.
-   The relaxed memory model decribed here is derived from the following article: [#cite-oopsla2019]_.
+   The relaxed memory model described here is derived from the following article: [#cite-oopsla2019]_.

 .. _relaxed-aux: